Xeavin/The-Insurgents-Graveyard/README.md

 Touching save crystals will no longer restore mist bars.
 Furthermore, mist bars will not be restored after a cutscene that initiates a boss battle.

 ### No Overhead Party HP Bars
-Removes the overhead HP bars of the party
+Removes the overhead HP bars of the party.

 ### No Overhead Foe HP Bars
 Removes the overhead HP bars of foes (incl. friendly).